carlodelpizzo/C4IconSwapper/README.md

 # C4IconSwapper
-This program can be used to replace icons for Control 4 drivers.
+This program can be used to replace icons for Control4 drivers.

-In addition to swapping icons, the program modifies the diver xml file, there is no option to prevent xml modification, but the outputted .c4z file will have a .bak file of the old driver.xml if you want to restore it manually (must have 'include backup files' selected).
+In addition to swapping icons, the program modifies the driver xml file, there is no option to prevent xml modification, but the exported driver will have a .bak file of the old driver.xml if you want to restore it manually (must have 'include backup files' selected).

-It can add connections such as HDMI IN/OUT, has drag and drop support for .c4z files and image files, and currently has limited support for modifying multi-state experience drivers.
+It can add connections such as HDMI IN/OUT, has drag and drop support for .c4z files and image files (Windows version only), and currently has limited support for modifying multi-state experience drivers.

 It has two built in generic drivers: